MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-isp.md

 ## Diagnostics Script

-If you're having issues with your MCC, we included a diagnostics script which will collect all your logs and zip them into a single file.
+If you're having issues with your MCC, we included a diagnostics script, which will collect all your logs and zip them into a single file.
 You can then send us these logs via email for the MCC team to debug.

 To run this script: